 After some brief discussions I agreed to my house sit and then immediately wondered whether I would be up for the challenge.
 I was suddenly nervous before my first housesitting experience.

 Housesitting with a new homeowner’s perspective

 Being a new homeowner myself, with a modest cottage to my name, I appreciated the responsibilities.
 Housesitting means you are looking after another person’s home.
-Numerous thoughts were crossing my mind, how should I behave?
+Numerous thoughts were crossing my mind, how should I behave on my first housesitting experience?
 Should I interact with the neighbours, or should I keep myself to myself?

 Housesitting prepares you for managing your own home

 In fact, I have come to think of housesitting through Housesit Match as offering insight into how to manage moving home.
 Moving home is famously one of life’s most stressful events.
 Perhaps in my case it was not as drastic as that, but it gave me an opportunity to consider these things in real time.